Can You Charge Someone with Molestation Years Later? Understanding Your Legal Rights

 The Role of the District Attorney in Pressing Criminal Charges

 The district attorney (DA) plays a key role in the criminal justice system, especially in historical child molestation cases.
 After receiving evidence from the local law enforcement agency, the DA assesses whether there are sufficient grounds to file criminal charges.
-This decision depends on the evidence’s strength and the likelihood of securing a conviction.
+This decision depends on the strength of the evidence and the likelihood of securing a conviction.
 The DA may proceed with charges even if the survivor hesitates to participate actively.
 This ensures the perpetrator is held accountable, protecting other potential victims.

 The DA’s role continues beyond filing charges.
 They prosecute the case, present evidence in court, and argue for the survivor’s rights.
 This process can be emotionally taxing, but a dedicated DA significantly increases the chances of successful prosecution.